Mjosuex85/Mjosuex85/README.md

 My name is Mario Vidal I live in Madrid, I am a web developer, trained to work as a full stack developer, I have worked on studio projects where I mainly implemented

-const techSkills = {
+tech Skills

-  JavaScript,
+  - JavaScript,
-  Node.js,
+  - Node.js,
-  React.js,
+  - React.js,
-  Redux,
+  - Redux,
-  Bootstrap,
+  - Bootstrap,
-  CSS,
+  - CSS,
-  HTML5,
+  - HTML5,
-  Express,
+  - Express,
-  Sequelize
+  - Sequelize
-  PostgreSQL,
+  - PostgreSQL,
-  React Native
+  - React Native

-};

 using the Scrum methodology and teamwork with GIT-flow. 💻